Matrix De Rham complex and quantum A-infinity algebras: Modular operad structure on .

 \section{Modular operad structure on $k[S_{n}]$.}

-I defined in \textbf{\ }\cite{B1} operations on collection of spaces $ \{k[S_{n}]\}$ giving rise to the modular operad structure.
+In \textbf{\ }\cite{B1} the operations on collection of spaces $ \{k[S_{n}]\}_{n\geq 1}$ giving rise to the modular operad structure were defined.
 The subspace of cyclic permutations corresponds to the cyclic operad of associative algebras with\emph{\ }scalar product.
 The relation with $GL(U)-$invariant tensors on the matrix spaces allows to give a straightforward definition for this modular operad structure.

 I work in the category of $\mathbb{Z}/2\mathbb{Z}$-graded vector spaces and the modification of the modular operad notion needed here is defined as the algebra over triple, which is the functor on $\mathbb{S}-$modules given by